Service Learning Elective

 Participation in service programs develops several skills such as organization, leadership, communication, and the ability to teach.
 In addition, such activities allow students to gain insight into the diverse cultural and socioeconomic groups within our community.
 Participation in professional development projects enhances a physician’s ability to communicate, lead, educate peers, and develop organizational capabilities.

-Projects: For an activity to be deemed acceptable for credit it must meet all of the requirements listed below.
-A committee has been established to manage the regulations of these electives and approval of all projects.
+For an activity to be deemed acceptable for hours it must meet all of the requirements listed below.
+A committee has been established to manage the regulations of these hours and approval of all projects.
 This committee consists of the faculty advisor, the Vice-Presidents for Community Affairs, the class secretaries, and past members of the SLE committee.
-If a project is approved, it must be able to be monitored in order to establish the amount of credit for each event.
+If a project is approved, it must be able to be monitored in order to establish the amount of hours for each event.
 Recording hours will be the responsibility of the student (project coordinator) in charge of that particular activity.

 - Community Service (CSE)

 - Projects meet CSE criteria if they directly benefit any community that is not LSUHSC